MomoCoder123/SimpleDiscord/README.md

 creates a slash command, meaning users can send a command by typing `/`
 <br>In every command, you need a name, a description, and an option.
 There are three types of options, user options, string options, and choices (used in string options).
 If you dont need any options or choices, just leave it `[]`.

 <br>the `required` attribute indicated that whether the user must type/ choose something in that input.
-Just leave it `[]` it's not required.
+Just leave it `[]` if it's not required.

 Example: